MEAdams/BibleVox/Speech/SpeechDirDoc.md

 6. New prompt: "Enter search word: aaron  Aaronite  Aaronites"
 7. If you type the letters "roni", the prompt updates with each new letter.
 8. New prompt: "Enter search word: aaronite Aaronites"
-9. Hit "Enter" to accept "Aaronite" or continue spelling "Aaronites" followed by "Enter" or use "Backspace" to edit the search word.
+9. Hit "ENTER" to accept "Aaronite" or continue spelling "Aaronites" followed by hitting "ENTER" or use "BACKSPACE" to edit the search word.

 ### Output results: